The Strategy Tester enables you to easily test entry and exit strategies over any period of time.

 - “Take Profit” exits when your position gains more than X%.
 The logic uses a "Limit Order" to provide a realistic price.

 - “Stop Loss” exits when your position loses more than X%.
 The logic uses a "Stop Market" order to provide a realistic price.

-- "Trailing Stop Loss" exits when your position loses more than X% on a given day.
+- "Trailing Stop Loss" exits when your position loses more than X% from its most profitable point.
 Note: This exit condition can be imprecise for very long candles, but closely matches reality in most situations.